Presence is valuable beyond words.

 “In humility count others more significant than yourselves.
 Let each of you look not only to his own interests, but also to the interests of others.”

-Presence begins when others matter in the moment.
+Presence begins when others matter more than our agenda.

 Friday